You want to adopt a rescued horse? Fantastic!

 We are looking for loving homes FOR LIFE and owners who wish to commit to the horse as a family member, take the time to bond with it, train it further if needed, grow and learn with it.
 We would rather horses be in homes as family members, not as worker bees who "have" to have a job.
 Some of these horses have already been through that or worse and deserve not to work.
 We do not adopt horses out as lesson horses.
 Horses make great pets in addition to riding companions and companions on the ground!
 Horses on the ground can help people who have PTSD or stress just be being around them!

-After finding out what type of horse you are looking for and if there is a possible match between you and one of the adoptable horses, call or email to set up an appointment to see the horse.
 There is no deposit to "hold" a horse for adoption and it is first come first served on approved adopters interested in the same horse.
 Please be honest when describing your experience to us with horses as it assures the correct horse is matched to your horsemanship capabilities creating an appropriate and successful human/horse match.

 We have great horses are here for great people!
 We have a very successful adoption program with a high success rate and have enriched the lives of numerous families by allowing them to adopt one or more of our very special horses.
 Adopters love our horses!